A tender, flaky, and easy pie crust recipe that tastes and smells like homemade buttermilk biscuits! It’s the best pie crust I’ve ever had!

 The pie filling was great, but the flavor of that crust just ruined the experience.
 Bless it!
 It just didn’t hold a candle to this homemade pie crust.
 That pie lasted five days in my house before it was gone.
 That is soooo not normal for us.
 We finish pies in 24-48 hours around here!

-If you’re gonna take time to make a delicious homemade pie filling, it deserves a homemade crust!
+If you’re gonna take the time to make a delicious homemade pie filling, it deserves a homemade crust!
 Whether it’s for apple pie, pumpkin pie, or chicken pot pie, this flaky pie crust is it!

 Thankfully, this pie crust recipe is also super easy to make!